-The Department will credit expenditures with DBEs for material and supplies (e.g. whether a firm is acting as a regular dealer or a transaction expediter) towards the DBE goal on a contract-by-contract basis.
-The fact that a DBE firm qualifies under a classification (manufacturer, regular dealer or supplier) for one contract does not mean it will qualify for the same classification on another contract.
-The bidder shall be responsible for verifying whether a DBE qualifies as a DBE manufacturer, regular dealer or supplier.
-The bidder may contact BECO for assistance in this determination.
+- (3) The cost of the materials and supplies themselves may not be counted toward the DBE goal. - (E) The Department will credit expenditures with DBEs for material and supplies (e.g. whether a firm is acting as a regular dealer, distributor or a transaction facilitator) towards the DBE goal on a contract-by-contract basis. - (F) The fact that a DBE firm qualifies under a classification (manufacturer, regular dealer, distributor or supplier) for one contract does not mean it will qualify for the same classification on another contract. - (G) The bidder shall be responsible for verifying whether a DBE qualifies as a DBE manufacturer, regular dealer, distributor or supplier. - (1) For each DBE firm listed as a regular dealer or distributor, the bidder must assess a DBE firm's eligibility for 60 or 40 percent credit, respectively, of the cost of materials and supplies based on its demonstrated capacity and intent to perform as a regular dealer or distributor. - (2) To receive credit toward the DBE goal, the bidder shall use and submit the form made available on BECO's website at https://azdot.gov/business/business-engagement-and-compliance/dbe-contract-compliance/contract-specs-and-forms, to affirm the DBE firm's capacity and intent to perform as a regular dealer or distributor.